 The key aspect and utility of these large memory SMP machines is just that - their ability to access large amounts of memory.
 As such, it is imperative to consider whole memory usage with the two workloads deployed in the Trinity application.
 In Figure 7, we see the resident and virtual addressing that each job uses.
 First and most fundamentally, we see that Job 2 accesses over 1 Terabyte of main memory, which makes the existence of such large memory systems of pivotal importance.
 Looking deeper, we can also see some architectural differences in the way in which each system handles remote memory.
 With the vSMP system in memory expansion mode, the OS shows most of the memory is resident to the local CPU.
 However, with the many-core availability in the SGI UV architecture, resident memory is listed only based on the controller board's memory usage, which is 4.3% and 12.7% the total virtual memory space for Job 1 and Job 2, respectively.
 While this may be a matter of OS accounting semantics, it does appear that there is a significant overhead in virtual memory utilization with the vSMP memory expansion mode.
-This overhead decreases as overall resident memory usage increases, with Job 1 requiring
+This overhead decreases as overall resident memory usage increases, with Job 1 requiring 23.6% virtual memory space and Job 2 requiring an extra 8.1% of virtual memory space when compared to the UV1000.
+While this is unlikely to be an issue for most users, it is potentially worth budgeting in this overhead when considering overall memory usage in a ScaleMP system.

-Figure 6: Trinity CPU Time
+Fig. 6.
+Trinity Assembly CPU Time